50 Questions You Must Ask to Evaluate the Quality of Your Website

 It is better to have keywords sprinkled throughout the text evenly (from the title tag, description, and meta keywords down to the bottom of the page) than stuff everything up the wazoo with keywords.

-Don’t think you can randomly stuff keywords into a page with “high keyword density” and make it work for long.
+I don’t think you can randomly stuff keywords into a page with high keyword density and make it work for long.
 That’s just random keyword spamming, and the search engines don’t like that.

-There is a major difference between spamming the search engines and keyword targeting.
-Just make sure your site adheres to proper keyword targeting for the latter, and that you are not seen as a spammer.
+There is a significant difference between spamming the search engines and keyword targeting.
+Just make sure your site adheres to proper keyword targeting for the latter and that you are not seen as a spammer.

-46. Are There Any Notations in Google Analytics About Major Site Changes?

-To expand on an earlier point made during our HTTPS migration discussion, it is important to ensure that any major website changes are notated in Google Analytics.

 Expanding on our earlier discussions about the right accounts being linked, even just setting up Google Analytics can be overlooked by even the most experienced SEO professionals.

-It is a detail that, while not always identified during an audit, can wreak havoc on reporting data later.
+While not always identified during an audit, it is a detail that can wreak havoc on reporting data later.

-During a site migration or design, it can be easy to miss an errant Google Analytics installation, or otherwise think the current implementation is working properly.
+During a site migration or design, it can be easy to miss an errant Google Analytics installation or otherwise think the current implementation is working correctly.

-Even during domain changes, overall technical domain implementations, and other site-wide changes, always make sure the proper Google Analytics and GSC implementations are working and set up properly on-site.
+Even during domain changes, overall technical domain implementations, and other site-wide changes, always ensure the proper Google Analytics and GSC implementations are working and set up properly on-site.

-You do not want to run into the situation later where an implementation went wrong, and you don’t know why content is not properly performing when it was posted.
+You do not want to run into the situation later where an implementation went wrong, and you don’t know why content was not correctly performing when it was posted.

-If you use Google Tag Manager (GTM) for your reporting, it is important to also test Google Tag Manager to make sure that it is working properly.
+If you use Google Tag Manager (GTM) for your reporting, it is also important to test to ensure it is working correctly.

-If your reporting implementations are not working, then they can end up underreporting or over-reporting, and you can make decisions based on false positives being presented by errant data.
+If your reporting implementations are not working, they can end up underreporting or over-reporting, and you can make decisions based on false positives being presented by errant data.

-Using preview and debug modes, Google Tag Assistant, and using Screaming Frog can be great means to that end.
+Using preview and debug modes, Google Tag Assistant, and using Screaming Frog can be excellent means to that end.

 For example, identifying pages that don’t have Google Tag Manager code added is easy with Screaming Frog.